Of all the idiosyncrasies of Chinese culture, the concept of “face” is perhaps most difficult for Westerns to fully grasp.

 Similarly, one of the worst things is to “lose face”.

-So don’t treat this concept of mianzi too lightly….especially if you’re doing business or spending a long time in China.
+Warning: don’t treat this concept of face, or “mianzi”, too lightly.
+This is especially true if you’re doing business or spending a long time in China.

 Foreigners working in China (who don’t appreciate the full cultural importance of face) often complain that their Chinese counterparts are “too sensitive” about being offended or having their feelings hurt.